 To complete your projects, you’ll need a welding tank of an appropriate size.
 Selecting the best welding gas tank size for different applications can be a confusing task for many people.

-The nature of your projects, available space, your work frequency, and even your location plays an important role in determining the best sized welding tank for you.
+The nature of your projects, available space, your work frequency, portability, and even your location plays an important role in determining the best-sized welding gas cylinder for you.

 Measuring The Welding Time: CFH and LPM